 Author: Sophie Jordan

-Copy: Received from publisher/publicist for review (Thanks, Heather and Harper Collins!)
+Copy: Received from publisher/publicist for review (Thank you, Heather and Harper Collins!!)